leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/types.rst

    Objects created by painting strokes.

 :doc:`Armature </animation/armatures/index>`
-   Used for rigging 3D models in order to make them poseable and animatable.
+   Used for rigging 3D models to make them poseable and animatable.
 :doc:`Lattice </animation/lattice>`
-   Non-renderable wireframes commonly used for taking additional control over other objects with help of the :doc:`Lattice Modifier </modeling/modifiers/deform/lattice>`.
+   Non-renderable wireframes commonly used for the deformation of other objects with help of the :doc:`Lattice Modifier </modeling/modifiers/deform/lattice>`.

 :doc:`Empty </modeling/empties>`